NicholasMy/DarkRealms/README.md

 For example, you could type `no`, `nobody`, or `none` if you don't want anyone to have access to a permission.
 Additionally, for ops, you could type `op`, `ops`, or `operators`.
 And for everyone, you could type `everyone`, `all`, or `everybody`.
 It's generally pretty forgiving, but in case it doesn't understand what you meant, it will give you feedback as to where your error was.

+### /fly [player]
+If a player runs `/fly`, they will toggle their own flight mode.
+This requires the `fly` permission.

+To toggle another player's flight, run `/fly [player]`.
+This requires the `fly_others` permission.

+The console and command blocks can also toggle another player's flight.

+### /spawn [player]
+If a player runs `/spawn`, they will instantly be teleported to the vanilla spawn point.
+This requires the `spawn` permission.

+To send another player to spawn, run `/spawn [player]`.
+This requires the `spawn_others` permission.

+The console and command blocks can also send players to spawn.